Henshall/MySQLTimezoneConverter/readme.md

-# Timezone Package
+# Timezone Package for Mysql
 ## Version: 1.0.0

 This is a simple timezone package for use with php and mysql timezone tables.
 It allows you to get the current timezone, get the time in any timezone now, and generate a list of all possible timezones and their current time.

-This can be used for any applications where users are choosing
+This is great for creating applications which are required to know what timezone the user is in
+- such as scheduling applications.

 ## Installation:
+1) Install timezone tables for mysql
+2)
 ```bash
 composer require henshall\timezones
 ```